Spend a Fun Day at Paradise Beach in Cozumel, Mexico

 During our first time in Cozumel, we booked a private Jeep excursion with Cozumel Cruise Excursions (.NET), which provided us with a Jeep Wrangler and a guide for the day.
 It allowed us to drive around freely with someone with local knowledge and left us with a great first impression.

-We visited a few main attractions and a couple of different beaches, had the privilege to release a sea turtle (completely unplanned), and had an amazing lunch with a snorkeling adventure soon after.
+We visited a few main attractions and a couple of different beaches, had the privilege of releasing a sea turtle (completely unplanned), and had an amazing lunch with a snorkeling adventure soon after.

 featured blog image | paradise beach in cozumel mexicoPin